xuankimtran/docs-1/pages/katalon-analytics/docs/ka-integration-jira.md

 1. Navigate to **Jira Settings** located in the toolbar of the project page.

-2. Enter Jira URL, Username and Password.
+2. Enter Jira URL, Username, and Password.

 * Jira Cloud

     a.
 Jira URL must be in the form of _Https://<site_name>.atlassian.net_.\
     b.
-Enter your email registered for the Jira Cloud account in Username.\
+Enter the email registered for your Jira Cloud account in *Username*.\
     c.
-Enter an Atlassian Cloud's API token in Password.
+Enter an Atlassian Cloud's API token in *Password*.
 See the instructions **[here](https://confluence.atlassian.com/cloud/api-tokens-938839638.html)**.

 * Jira Server

     a.
 Jira URL must be in the form of _Http(s)://domain_ without any trailing parts e.g., _/secure_.\
     b.
-Use your username instead of an email in Username.\
+Use your username instead of an email in *Username*.\
     c.
 Enter Password.

-3. Click Test Connection to see if the connection is successful.
+3. Click **Test Connection** to see if the connection is successful.

 4. Click **Save**.